zean7760/ZelikaAnchipolovskaya_MAD/README.md

-# Zelika Anchipolovskaya_MAD
-Mobile App Dev
+# Mobile App development
+## Projects include work done in IOS and Android
+Projects done for IOS were wrtten in Swift, and projects done for Android were written in Java